 The Rebus novels are a series of crime books written by Scottish writer Ian Rankin.
 They are mostly set in Edinburgh (although the third book, "Tooth and Nail"note

-, is set in London) and centre on Detective Inspector John Rebus, a cynical policeman, who served in the Royal Army before the novels start.
+, is set in London) and centre on Detective Inspector John Rebus, a cynical policeman, who served in the British Army before the novels start.

 Some of the books have been adapted for television, originally starring John Hanna, before Ken Stott took over the role, and others have been turned into radio plays for Radio Four

 There are 19 novels in the series, and several short stories.

 Tropes Found in the Rebus Books:

 - The Alleged Car: Rebus' decrepit car in Standing in Another Man's Grave, which parallels Rebus' own aging body.

 - Always Murder: Somewhat justified.
 Rebus deals with murders exclusively (well, a few cases start off as missing persons...) but as a senior detective, that is pretty much what his workload would be.